Health Services does not respond to emergencies on campus as this can

-- Clean the wound carefully with clear water.
-Don’t use soap as it can cause irritation.
+- Clean the wound carefully with soap and water.

 - Hold the burned area under cool (not cold) running water for 10 or 15 minutes or until the pain subsides.
 If this is impractical, immerse the burn in cool water or apply cold compresses.
 Do not put ice on the burn.

 - If the skin is blistered or broken follow the steps from “Minor Cuts and Scrapes.”

 - If no blisters or broken skin are apparent, wash the area lightly with soap and cold water, rinse thoroughly, and cover with a bandage.